-On your laptop, in the cloud or on a $35 mini-computer – the software shouldn’t care.
+On your laptop, in the cloud, on a virtual machine – even on a $35 mini-computer.

-And with this freedom comes responsibility.
+But with freedom comes responsibility.
 You need to own the solution.

 There will be no manufacturer to bail you out if things do not go as planned.